KhronosGroup/Vulkan-Samples/framework/README.md

 set_render_pipeline(std::move(render_pipeline));
 ```

-While in the api base class, this is again done more explicit by creating shader modules used at pipeline creation time:
+While in the api base class, this is again more explicitly by creating shader modules used at pipeline creation time:

 ```cpp
 std::array<VkPipelineShaderStageCreateInfo, 2> shader_stages;